tsprates/php-symfony-engineering-challenge/README.md

 ## Installation

-1. The create of the database.
+1. The creation of the database.

 ```sh
 php bin/console doctrine:database:create
 ```
 2. To run the migrations:

 ```sh
 php bin/console doctrine:migrations:migrate
 ```

-> **Note**: You may need to give appropriate permissions.
+> **Warning**: You may need to give appropriate permissions to the database.

 ```sh
 chmod 777 var/app.db
 ```

 3. To create the `csv` folder for the exported CSV files.

 ```sh
 mkdir -p var/csv
 chmod 777 -R var/csv
 ```

 > **Note**: The exported CSV is created in the `csv` directory in the `var` folder.

 ## Usage

-1. The complaint to **Json-schema** must be uploaded in `/import`.
+* The complaint to **Json-schema** document must be uploaded in `/import`.
 For example:

 ```sh
 curl -k -X POST -F 'file=@example.json' http://127.0.0.1/import
 ```

-2. To export the CSV is used the following path `/export`.
+* To export the CSV is used the following path `/export`.
 To consume run the messages & queues:

 ```sh
 php bin/console messenger:consume -vv
 ```